Const: C++ convention

 Following C++ convention of analyzing the type, not the value, a rule of thumb is to read the declaration from right to left.
 Thus, everything to the left of the star can be identified as the pointed type and everything to the right of the star are the pointer properties.
-For instance, in our example above, int const* can be read as a writable pointer that refers to a non-writable integer, and int* const can be read as a non-writable pointer that refers to a writable integer.
+For instance, in our example above, const int* can be read as a writable pointer that refers to a non-writable integer, and int* const can be read as a non-writable pointer that refers to a writable integer.

 A more generic rule to aid in understanding complex declarations and definitions works like this: